juniorsundarCasual/TGT/vault/volume-4.chapter-268.md

 "The path you intend to walk is of vengeance.
 What they deserve to receive is justice."

-"If the world was fair, justice would have been served many, many years ago.
-And yet they continue to do what they've always been doing!"
+"If the world was fair, justice would have been dealt many, many years ago.
+But they still continue to do what they've always been doing!"
 Yohn spat back.

 "You have lost much," Guy empathised.
 "But if you continue to walk down this road, you will only lose more.
 You stand at a crucial crossroads in your life.
 To achieve your revenge, you will need to sacrifice parts of yourself until nothing remains but a husk of your former self.
 No amount of retribution can fill in that void."